mpv-player/mpv/DOCS/man/options.rst

     .. note::

-        ``<rate>`` > video fps speeds the subtitles up for frame-based subtitle files and slows them down for time-based ones.
+        Higher values speed up frame-based subtitle files but will slow down time-based subtitle files.

     Also see ``--sub-speed`` option.

 ``--sub-gauss=<0.0-3.0>``
     Apply Gaussian blur to image subtitles (default: 0).
-This can help making pixelated DVD/Vobsubs look nicer.
+This can help make pixelated DVD/Vobsubs look nicer.
 A value other than 0 also switches to software subtitle scaling.
 Might be slow.